 Thanks to technology, more people can now have access to ice thanks to the portable ice maker.
 All you really need for most portable ice makers to produce ice in your home is access to electricity and water.
 Then these powerful little units will be churning out pellets of frosty goodness in under ten minutes.

-So, if you’re consistently running out of ice and tired of filling trays, check out these ice makers.
+So, if you’re consistently running out of ice and tired of filling ice cube trays, check out these ice makers.
 They’re an excellent investment, and once you’ve grown accustomed to it, it will become an essential kitchen appliance you wonder how you ever lived without.

 Best Overall Ice Maker: Euhomy 40lbs Countertop Ice Machine

 This sleekly designed ice maker from Euhomy not only looks great in your kitchen, it performs wonderfully.
 This mighty unit can produce up to 40lbs of ice per day, which is about 14lbs more than average for most countertop models (26lbs).
 The digital controls are straightforward, with the ability to program when your ice is made with up to an eight-hour delay.
 What we like most about this machine is the quality of the ice.
 Most countertop ice makers make bullet-shaped ice.
 This one gives you crystal-clear, square cubes – the kind you can find in most commercial-grade ice machines.

 Best Budget Ice Maker: Frigidaire Compact Ice Maker